• Skip to primary navigation

 One packaged, block of feta cheese on a cutting board.

-I've tried using crumbled feta cheese in this salad, but found that it breaks apart too easily when the salad is tossed together.
-Cubed feta from a block is a little more sturdy.
+Pro Tip: I've tried using crumbled feta cheese in this salad but found that it breaks apart too easily when the salad is tossed together.
+Cubed feta from a block is more sturdy and breaks apart into larger chunks of feta.

 Shelled Edamame